 In 2009 the Woodbine Carnegie Public Library celebrated 100 years of service.
 It was a week long celebration that included Contests, Drawings, Programs & Prizes, the Library concluded it's celebrations with an all day Open House Celebration for all ages.
 It included singing by the Notables, readers & presentations from community members, clowns for the children and much more.
 Rita Bantam was the adult librarian and Wendy Doyel was the youth librarian at the time.

-On the Woodbine Carnegie Library grounds you will find a World War I memorial and artillery gun, a refurbished fountain dedicated in 1917 and a replica of the Statue Of Liberty "Lady Liberty" which was donated to the library by the Boy Scouts of America in 1951.
+On the Woodbine Carnegie Library grounds you will find a World War I memorial and artillery gun, a refurbished fountain dedicated in 1917 by the ladies of The Civic Improvement Club and a replica of the Statue Of Liberty "Lady Liberty" which was donated to the library by the Boy Scouts of America in 1950.
 It's one of only 100 Lady Liberty statues left in the United States.
 The interior features a statue of The Goddess of the Cup, a bust of Abraham Lincoln, and documents signed by Presidents Lincoln and Garfield.